tracim/tracim/README_traduction.md

 ___

-#### I have found an untranslated key in a language, how do I fix it ?
+### I have found an untranslated key in a language, how do I fix it ?

-It means you have found an english text although you have selected another language.
+It means you have found an english text even though you have selected another language.

-Do task a) and b) in the according .json file.
-In folder i18next.scanner.
+Do task a) and b) in the according .json file, in folder i18next.scanner.

 ___

-#### I have found untranslated key in a language but the key does not appear in the .json file.
+### I have found an untranslated key in a language but the key does not appear in the .json file.

 Do step 3).